kc611/mlir-tutorials/tutorials/1. Simple Arithmetic in MLIR/README.md

 <b>Welcome to this tutorial series....</b>

-The Numba team at Anaconda recently started work on a project to build cutting edge compiler tooling using MLIR.
-Henceforth, as an introductory resource these are a series of tutorials produced as a effort towards getting folks introduced to Multi-Level Intermidiate Representation (widely known as the MLIR framework).
-Using this we'll understand why it was built, it's purpose and usage.
+The Numba team at Anaconda recently started work on a project to build cutting edge compiler tooling using  Multi-Level Intermidiate Representation (widely known as the MLIR framework).
+Henceforth, as an introductory resource, these are a series of tutorials produced as a effort towards getting folks familiarized with the MLIR framework.
+We'll also discuss why it was built, it's purpose and usage within industry.

 # What is MLIR?